benoitbryon/fileconveyor/fileconveyor/dependencies/boto/cloudfront/README.txt

 Create an cloudfront connection:

->>> from boto.cloudfront import CloudFrontConnection
+>>> from fileconveyor.dependencies.boto.cloudfront import CloudFrontConnection
 >>> c = CloudFrontConnection()

 Create a new Distribution: